IN THIS ARTICLE

 3. Email Template

 For this project, design an email template that tries to convert new subscribers into paying customers.
-You can also create templates for a drip campaign, a series of four emails that attempt to convert prospective users into actual customers.
+You can also create templates for a drip campaign, a series of four emails and email templates that attempt to convert prospective users into actual customers.
 It’s an exciting design challenge to add to your design portfolio.

 4. SaaS Dashboard

 Designing a software as a service (SaaS) dashboard is a great way to add value to your portfolio and showcase your digital product design skills.
 The dashboard should give the user a digestible overview of their account, usage, and subscription information.
 Consider adding these elements:

 - An account overview with current subscription status and expiration date